 Which insects transmit cassava viruses?
 A pump-prime funded project

-This article is one in a series outlining the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
+This article is one in a series outlining the 20 research projects which are funded by CONNECTED in its pump-prime funding programme.
 To read all the available articles, use this link

 A project aimed at better understanding which insect vectors transmit viruses associated with Cassava Brown Streak Disease